tmcgilchrist/ghuntley/content/about.md

 Being a maintainer, and focusing that level of effort is a labour of love, but a labour none the less.
 If you or your company uses open-source software or appreciates the work I do in open source, please consider [supporting me directly](/support) as it's pretty clear that software actually costs something, and that even though it may be offered freely, [somebody is paying the cost](https://www.youtube.com/watch?v=0t85TyH-h04).

-I currently work through a consultancy, but the opinions expressed publically are my own and do not necessarily represent those of my clients unless otherwise stated.
+Opinions expressed publicly are my own and do not necessarily represent those of my clients unless otherwise stated.
 Do not quote me as “$company person Geoffrey Huntley said” – if I speak for a company, I will publish on its channels.
 This is my personal slice of the internet.
-Everything here is written by me and is my opinion.
+Everything here is me and is my opinion.

 I'm currently in Sydney, Australia.
 I’m observing the AEST timezone.